defold/defold.github.io/manuals/android.md

 # Android development

 Android devices allows you to freely run your own apps on them.
 It is very easy to build a version of your game and copy it onto an Android device.
 This manual explains the steps involved in bundling your game for Android.
-During development, running your game through the [development app](/manuals/dev-app) is often preferred since it allows you to hot reload content and code wirelessly directly to your device.
+During development, running your game through the [development app](/manuals/dev-app) is often preferred since it allows you to hot reload content and code directly to your device.

 ## Android and Google Play signing process